Risk management and internal control

 The managers of the Group and its businesses are responsible for risk management.
 They are also responsible for determining sufficient measures and their implementation, and for monitoring and ensuring that the measures are implemented as part of the daily management of operations.

-Risk management is coordinated by SVP, Legal and Sustainability, who reports to the CEO.
+Risk management is coordinated by the CFO.

 The Audit Committee monitors the effectiveness of the risk management systems and deals with risk management processes, plans and reports.
 Each business has a separate risk management program.
 Business risks and their management are discussed regularly by the management teams of the